Karall0k/P1Group_3/README.md

 Questions Requiring Further Analysis:
-A further explanation for why there are less of the highest average paying job than others A further explanation of the big jump of jobs in 2023 compared to all other year that were looked at If the data set was biased based on a particular country, type of job, or other details of the employees surveyed If this data set is a good/accurate representation of the population at large
+A further explanation for why there are less of the highest average paying job than others;
+A further explanation of the big jump of jobs in 2023 compared to all other year that were looked at;
+If the data set was biased based on a particular country, type of job, or other details of the employees surveyed;
+If this data set is a good/accurate representation of the population at large.